ims-systems-00/ims-ui-kit/README.md

 ### Master branch

-Our `master` branche is the three main branche through which codes are tested and pushed through live `environment`.
+Our `master` branche is the main branche through which codes are tested and pushed through live `environment`.
 Any contribution needs to follow a proper `git-flow` to integrate your codes to these branches for testing and deployments.

 ### Work branch